lcomrade/drone-crowdin-v2/README.md

       #   upload_files: {"internal/web/data/locale/en.locale": "en.ini", "internal/web/data/locale/ru.locale": "ru.ini"}
 ```

-INFO: You must create a secret `crowdin_key` and put the API token [obtained from Crowdin](https://crowdin.com/settings#api-key) into it.
+You must create a secret `crowdin_key` and put the API token [obtained from Crowdin](https://crowdin.com/settings#api-key) into it.

-### Download translate from Crowdin and push it to Git
+## Download translate from Crowdin and push it to Git
 ```yaml
 kind: pipeline
 name: translate